ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 * [Indexing.Corax.IncludeDocumentScore](../../server/configuration/indexing-configuration#indexing.corax.includedocumentscore)
   Choose whether to include the score value in document metadata when sorting by score.
+  {NOTE: }
+  Disabling this option can improve query performance.
+  {NOTE/}

 * [Indexing.Corax.IncludeSpatialDistance](../../server/configuration/indexing-configuration#indexing.corax.includespatialdistance)
   Choose whether to include spatial information in document metadata when sorting by distance.
+  {NOTE: }
+  Disabling this option can improve query performance.
+  {NOTE/}

 * [Indexing.Corax.MaxMemoizationSizeInMb](../../server/configuration/indexing-configuration#indexing.corax.maxmemoizationsizeinmb)
   The maximum amount of memory that Corax can use for a memoization clause during query processing.